Table Of Contents

 How Long Did The Trail Take?

 The hike took us three hours at a steady pace to reach the top, and two hours to make it back down.
 That does not include the time we spent stopping to eat lunch, fly the drone, or take photos.
 Allow extra time for yourself and time to relax up top with the views.
-We found a lot of varying trail distances online; the trail is around 15km (out and back) with an elevation gain of 1,021m.
+We found a lot of varying trail distances online; the trail is around 15km (out and back) with an elevation gain of 994m.
 The trail is well-marked.

-As always, to ensure you have a successful hike, having high quality hiking accessories is extremely important.
+As always, to ensure you have a successful hike, having high-quality hiking accessories is extremely important.
 Never discount the importance of great gear, even on a day hike.
 Also, make sure you have the right travel photography gear to capture this gorgeous hike.

 We were lucky with the clearest views during this hike as the smoky skies were rolling in from all of the horrible wildfires our US neighbors are battling.
 On the descent, the views quickly became covered in smoke.

 Dogs are also able to use the Slesse Memorial Trail.
+Please make sure you clean up after your dog and know their limits when hiking.

 Related Story – Must-Have Travel Photography Gear: What’s In My Camera Bag